 The cost of property, plant and equipment is depreciated over the estimated useful lives of the related assets.
 Leasehold improvements are depreciated over the lesser of the term of the related lease or the estimated useful lives of the assets.
 Depreciation is computed on the straight-line method.
-The useful lives of property, plant and equipment for the purpose of computing depreciation are Machinery and Equipment 5 to 10 years.
-Current year depreciation is \$12,866.
+For the purpose of computing depreciation, the useful life for Machinery and Equipment is 5 to 10 years.
+Current year depreciation is \$17,115.